friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 *Directed link* means that a link points from a source entity to a target entity.
 A single entity can have multiple links to other target entities.

-### Add & Remove 1 / 100 link relation on 100 entities
+### Add & Remove 1 / 100 link relations on 100 entities

 | Namespace         | Entities | Relations | Mean          | Ratio    | Allocated  |
 |------------------ |--------- |---------- |--------------:|---------:|-----------:|